ARVE Error: Wrapper ID could not be build, please report this bug.

 We are selling directly to you, and we’re taking all of those savings and passing them right on back to the person that deserves it the most. “

 So who are the guys behind the Outsiders brand?
 I am not sure, but I guess some of the attendees at Baselworld found out recently.
 Are they starting a revolution?
 Are they upsetting the watch industry?
 No. No, they are not.
 Are they making a nice watch at an affordable price?
 Yes.
 I know that might not be the catchiest slogan, but it is grounded in truth.
-Checking their website currently, it seems that you can get the Revolution for even cheaper, 20% off, in fact, using the code BaselPolice at checkout.
+Checking their website currently, it seems that you can get the Revolution for 20% off using the code BaselPolice at checkout.
 Looks like they will ride that one as long as they can.
 That would bring the price down much closer to the $400 mark, making it a nice option for someone wanting a solid ETA based dive watch.